 Additional data, a map with any additional data clients wish to store with the domain.

-Validity reference, a reference inside the validity map, which contains timestamps for every second-level domain.
+Expiry reference, a reference inside the expiry map, which contains timestamps for every second-level domain.
 This timestamp represents a point in time when the domain ceases to be valid.